 It's so creamy and luscious and perfect for a small crowd or your own self-indulgence, if you choose to go down that path.
 I can't be held responsible, if you choose that path, at least it's a healthier path, right?

 Once baked, this cheesecake does need to sit overnight or up to 6 hours in the fridge to set.
 So, if you need this right away maybe you could just eat some Edible Healthy Chocolate Chip Cookie Dough which can also be made Keto.

-The yogurt and cream cheese cheesecake and almond flour crust is easy to throw together though, and while the cheesecake is baking, you can make a delicious fruity topping.
+The yogurt and cream cheese cheesecake and almond flour crust is easy to throw together though.
+While the cheesecake is baking, you can make a delicious fruity topping.

 My husband wanted blueberries and I didn't have enough, so cherries won out.
 We were craving blueberry, but the cherry topping was awesome!